maxmekiska/arguing_predictors/documentation/docs/individual.md

 # Individual predictors
 <div class="formatting">
 There are three different categories of example individual predictors included in the proof-of-concept system.
-The first category consists of univariate multistep Kears based predictors which are implemented in the predictorsI.py and predictorsIII.py files.
+The first category consists of univariate multistep Keras based predictors which are implemented in the predictorsI.py and predictorsIII.py files.
 The second category includes Facebook's Prophet model and the Neural Prophet model which are contained within the predictorsII.py file.
 The third and last category translates the univariate multistep predictors in the predictorsI.py file into multivariate multistep Keras predictors.
 The last category is implemented in the predictorsX.py file which is contained within the experimental directory.

 ## Simple modification example